 It’s been a week since my daughter’s Moana birthday party and she’s still talking about all the party details and how much fun she had.
 I’m SO thrilled to share with you her Moana themed party and all of our Moana party ideas!

-Disney’s Moana is such an inspiring movie with a wonderful female hero and a great message, so of course I jumped on board with my daughter when she told me she wanted a Moana themed birthday.
+Disney’s Moana is such an inspiring movie with a wonderful female hero and a great message.
+Of course I jumped on board with my daughter when she told me she wanted a Moana themed party.

 My friends at Oriental Trading Company sent me some incredible luau party supplies that really helped with the tropical feel of this party.
-You’ve got to check out their supplies.
-They’ve got so many great products for any party theme you can dream up!
+They’ve got so many great products for a Moana birthday.

 I wanted my daughter’s Moana birthday party to incorporate lots of details from the movie.
 Keep reading for all the fun details!